edubart/nelua-lang/docs/pages/overview.md

 Defer is meant to be used for **releasing resources** in a deterministic manner **on scope termination**.
 The syntax and functionality is inspired by the similar statement in the Go language.
-It's guaranteed to be executed in reverse order before any `return`, `break` or `continue` statement.
+It is guaranteed to be executed in reverse order before any `return`, `break` or `continue` statement.
 {:.alert.alert-info}

 ### Goto

-Gotos are useful to get out of nested loops and jump between codes:
+Gotos are useful to get out of nested loops and jump between lines:

 ```nelua
 local haserr = true